A MulTEx exception is a highly diagnostic exception with a

 caller.

-Subclasses of multex.Failure
+Subclasses of multex.Failure serve to

 indicate to the caller an unexpected failure of a method.
 Typically they